 When fishing the surf, it is very important to study the tides.
 Tidal movement and current will often trigger feeding activity along the beach front, and traveling the beach at high tide can be more difficult.
 The rising (or flood) tide water moves toward land and when it reaches its peak its called high tide.
 The falling tide (ebb) moves water back out to sea and at its lowest is called low tide.
+Surf fishing and the tides, go hand and hand.

 Tides are caused by the gravitational pull of the moon and sun on the waters of the earth.
 The moon being closer to the earth has the biggest effect on tides.
 The earths orbit and tilt will affect tides as well.
 During the full and new moon phases, the tides are more extreme.
 The tide change is larger and the water (current) moves faster which makes for better fishing.